Photos by Paras Gudka, Jackson Kalema, and Samuel Wafula

 A total of eight players participated in the tournament organised by IA Paras Gudka (also the Chief Arbiter) and Jackson Kalema, with support from Khadija Secondary School (venue partner), Madafu Newspaper (media partner) and an anonymous sponsor from Nairobi.

 The next Paras Gudka Chess Event is likely to be a FIDE-rated blitz tournament on Sunday, 28th November.
-If confirmed, details will be available via the Chess Events Calendar page.
+If confirmed, details will be available via the Events page.